 Though the film begins in a specific region, the story it tells is one that countless tribes are going through not only throughout North America, but throughout the world as well.
 The film ends by expanding its focus to issues such as aboriginal identity, blood quantum, and the struggle of indigenous communities for self-determination.

-We hope to partner with aboriginal communities around world wherever our film is screened to help draw attention to all issues of self-determination that all bands and tribes face in every country.
+We hope to partner with indigenous communities around world wherever our film is screened to help draw attention to all issues of self-determination that all bands and tribes face in every country.
 This film is presented without a narrator, so that only the voices of the tribal members themselves, along with their allies, are the ones presenting the story.
 We hope that all our showings will be avenues for indigenous voices to meet with the community and have their voices heard.

 The Salcedos, Vasant and Sarah Salcedo, comprise the filmmaking team Tall Firs Cinema.
 They began this project in 2013 and are the film's directors, writers, cinematographers, editor, and producer.
 You can learn more about them here.
 The documentary was filmed in Washington, British Columbia, Oregon, California, Washington D.C., and New Jersey.
 It was sponsored and supported by 4Culture and San Francisco Film Society, working in cooperation with both the Duwamish and Chinook tribal councils, and receiving generous help from the community.